alopezrivera/OneNoteExporter/CONTRIBUTING.md

 ## Adding support for new markup formats

-Currently, any Pandoc-supported markup with `markdown` or `org` in its Pandoc name is supported by **owo**.
-To clarify, Pandoc will correctly convert to any file format it supports. **owo** "support" means that the files will be exported with their correct extension, and the result will be processed by a default Markup Pack.
+Currently, any Pandoc-supported markup with `markdown` or `org` in its Pandoc name is supported by OneWayOut, or in other words, Org Mode and any Markdown variety.
+To clarify, Pandoc will correctly convert to any file format it supports.
+OneWayOut "support" means that the files will be exported with their correct extension, and that the output by Pandoc will be processed by a default Markup Pack.
 The following formats fall in this category:

 * org (Emacs Org Mode)
 * markdown (Pandoc’s Markdown)